Prosecutors in Bowe Bergdahl case call for 14-year prison sentence

 The judge, Army Col. Jeffery Nance, said Thursday he would begin deliberating the case and will reconvene both sides Friday morning to continue proceedings.

-Defense attorney Capt.
-Nina Banks told the court that 23-year-old Private Bergdahl in Afghanistan in June 2009 is not the same man as the 31-year -old in court now.
-She said he made a horrible decision leaving his post.
+Bergdahl's defense attorney, Capt.
+Nina Banks, told the court that the 23-year-old private in Afghanistan in June 2009 is not the same man as the 31-year-old in court now.
+She said Bergdahl had made a horrible decision in leaving his post.

 Bergdahl wanted to raise concerns about something going on in his unit, she said.